Sanjayas612/Sanjayas612/README.md

 - 👋 Heloo world, I’m @sanjayas612 (Nagendra AS)
-- 👀 I’m interested in cyber security and related to it.... and I like to create application...
+- 👀 I’m interested in cyber security ... and I like to create application...
 - 🌱 I’m currently learning... actually nothing😶😶....
 But i will>>
 - 📫 How to reach me  linkedIn: Nagendra AS
 <!---